FOR PRIVATE CLUBS & LUXURY RESORTS

 “Ever since the chef left, it hasn’t been the same.”

-“It depends on who’s working that night.”
+“It depends on who’s working.”

 The Problem